 No more than 9 points (minus any transfer credits) from Barnard psychology courses may be applied as credit toward the major.
-The table of approved Barnard psychology courses (http://dept.psych.columbia.edu/dept/ugrad/exceptions/ bc_approved.pdf) indicates which courses have been approved for specific requirements of the psychology major.
+The table of approved Barnard psychology courses (https://psychology.columbia.edu/sites/default/files/content/ bc_approved_171106.pdf) indicates which courses have been approved for specific requirements of the psychology major.
 Courses not on the approved list may only be applied toward a specific requirement with prior written approval from a program adviser.
 Courses not on the approved list for a specific requirement may be applied as elective credit toward the 30 points for the major.